jordimas96/jordimas96.github.io/assets/_experience/in2art/feature-sheets/in2art-feature-sheet.en.md

 ## Main features

-### Authentication and user profile

-* Secure login with multilingual support.
-* Customizable profile with biography, email, links, and user type: professional artist, collector, or viewer.
-* Viewing followers, subscribers, and list of own posts (separated by type of artwork).
-* Most popular posts highlighted on the profile.

 ### Post feed

 * Infinite scroll with dynamic content loading.
+Autoplay of the first video mostly visible on screen.
 * Suggested posts in the infinite scroll come from 3 different sources:
   * Followed users
   * Recommended content based on interests